lowlydba/dba-multitool/.github/CONTRIBUTING.md

 ### T-SQL

-While there is no hard rule on T-SQL style enforced or linted in this project, use your discretion to fit the existing style and favor readability over a strict adherence to a specific style.
+T-SQL is linted against this [configuration](../appveyor/tsqllint) of TSQLLint via a Pester test.

 ### Markdown